Key Takeaways

-Spring Data JPA is an abstraction for working with JPA providers such as Hibernate.
-Using Spring Data JPA, you can avoid the boilerplate code associated with managing transactions and entity managers for providers like Hibernate.
+Spring Data JPA is an abstraction for simplifying the use of JPA providers such as Hibernate.
+By using Spring Data JPA, you can avoid the boilerplate code associated with managing transactions and entity managers.

 What's in this tutorial?